postgrespro/postgres_cluster/README.md

 Also job could be scheduled on exact date or set of dates.
 Use keys `date` and `dates` keys accordingly.

-All scheduling mwthods could be combined but the use at least one of them is mandatory.
+All scheduling methods could be combined but the use of at least one of them is mandatory.

-Key `next_time_statement` should contains SQL statment to be executed after the main transaction to calculate net start time.
+Key `next_time_statement` may contain SQL statement to be executed after the main transaction to calculate next start time.
 If key is defined the first start time will be calculated by methods described above but successive start times will be derived from this statement.
 The statement must return record with the first field containing value of type `timestamp with time zone`.
-If returning value be of the different type or statement exection produce an error the job will be marked as broken and further execution will be prohibited.
+If returning value be of the different type or statement execution produce an error the job will be marked as broken and further execution will be prohibited.

-This statment will be executed in spite of main transaction execution state.
+This statement will be executed in spite of main transaction execution state.
-It's possible to get state of main transaction form postgres variable schedule.transaction_state`.
+It's possible to get state of main transaction form postgres variable `schedule.transaction_state`.

 The possible values are: